New Year's Day March

-The New Year's Day March in Greenville, South Carolina was a 1,000-man march that protested the segregated facilities at the Greenville Municipal Airport, now renamed the Greenville Downtown Airport.
+The New Year's Day March in Greenville, South Carolina was a 1,000-man march held on January 1, 1960, that protested the segregated facilities at the Greenville Municipal Airport, now renamed the Greenville Downtown Airport.
 The march occurred after Richard Henry and Jackie Robinson were prohibited from using a white-only waiting room at the airport.
 The march was the first large-scale movement of the civil rights movement in South Carolina and Greenville.
 The march brought state-wide attention to segregation, and the case Henry v.
 Greenville Airport Commission (1961) ultimately required the airport's integration of its facilities.

 Background

 Richard Henry

 In February 1959, Richard Henry, an African American civilian Air Force employee, planned to fly out of the Greenville, South Carolina Municipal Airport to Michigan.
 Henry was instructed to sit in the "Negro" waiting room at the airport, which was considerably less comfortable and more poorly furnished than the white waiting room.
 Henry refused to sit in the colored section and was told by the airport manager, O.L.
 Andrews, that he was not permitted to sit in the whites-only waiting room.
 Disgusted, Henry filed complaints with the U.S. Air Force, the NAACP, and local airport authorities.
 With the assistance of the NAACP, Henry filed a suit claiming discrimination and the denial of the equal protection clause granted by the Fourteenth Amendment to the United States Constitution.
 Representatives from the NAACP later purchased tickets to Charlotte, North Carolina and attempted to use the white waiting room.
 They were also instructed to move.
 Little was done at the local level to desegregate the airport with any speed or haste.